Reproduction and Pregnancy MRes Overview

 The MRes in Reproduction and Pregnancy (formerly the MRes in Maternal and Fetal Health) is a 12 month Masters course providing first class training in reproductive and pregnancy research.

-It is a unique course designed to train those who wish to pursue a research career in reproductive medicine or pregnancy and related disciplines or to work in associated areas in health or science.
+It is a unique course designed to train those who wish to pursue a research career in reproductive medicine or pregnancy or to work in associated areas in health or science.
+Students do not need any prior research experience before undertaking this course.

 You will undertake two interrelated research projects on a specific topic in reproduction and pregnancy, alongside taught units providing up to date knowledge of reproduction and pregnancy and training in research skills.